19 minutes with Steven Brahm

 Mo: When you transitioned to freelance jobs, what was something you were mindful of from the photographers you assisted for?

-Mo: It's good and it's hard to find, but when you find that then you can capitalise on it.
-It's like making a certain album and people recognising you for creating it.
+Mo: It's good and it's hard to find, but when you find that then you can capitalize on it.
+It's like making a certain album and people recognizing you for creating it.